parttimenerd/temci/README.md

 Contributing
 ------------
-Bug reports are highly appreciated.
+Bug reports and code contributions are highly appreciated.

-As this is the code for my bachelor thesis, actual code contributions are problematic.
-Whole classes or modules (like plugins, reporters are runners can be contributed, as they pose no attribution problem (I can clearly state that a class is written by XYZ).
-Other kinds of code contribution could pose problems for me.